 Renewable transport fuel use is almost entirely due to biodiesel and bioethanol.
 These are blended in all regular petrol and diesel for sale in Ireland.

-Without weighting factors, biodiesel made up 81% of renewable transport energy use in 2017.
+Without weighting factors, biodiesel made up 82% of renewable transport energy use in 2018.
 Bioethanol accounted for 18%.
 This is partly because of the higher use of diesel than petrol.
-Most biodiesel qualifies for the factor of 2 weighing but no bioethanol qualifies.
+All biodiesel qualifies for the factor of 2 weighing but only about 10% of bioethanol qualified in 2018.

 Electricity in transport